The second step to resolving a problem or complaint is speaking with the people involved to try to agree on a resolution.

 Your owners corporation

 Owners corporations have specific procedures for resolving problems.
 You do not need to follow steps 3 or 4.
-For more information, view our Complaint handling in your owners corporation page.
+For more information, view Complaint handling in your owners corporation.

 Your retirement village

 Retirement villages have specific procedures for resolving problems.
 You do not need to follow steps 3 or 4.
-For more information, view our Resolving disputes in your retirement village page.
+For more information, view Resolving disputes in your retirement village.